LifeScopeLabs/lifescopelabs.github.io/lifescope-ai.md

 # lifescope-ai

-This is a suite of tools for Reporting
+This is a suite of tools for reporting and machine learning from l, visualization
-* Visualization
 * Behavior modeling
   * correlation
   * prediction